Vroom vroom, motherfucker.

 - 50-70 - Max Inner Focus, Overload, Presence of Virtue, and Maiven’s Sphere of Protection.

-- 70-80 - Softcap Conversion at 5/10.
-Put one point into Elemental Balance, Mirror of Ereoctes, Nullification, Mental Alacrity, and Fabric of Reality.
+- 70-80 - Put at least 5 points into Conversion, more if you feel that you need the extra CC resistance.
+Put one point into Elemental Balance, Mirror of Ereoctes, Nullification, Mental Alacrity.

 - 80-90 - Put one point into Judgment and Heart of Wrath and softcap Crushing Verdict.

-- 90-100 - Softcap Elemental Balance and distribute any extra points as you prefer.
+- 90-100 - Keep Resilience at 5/10 and distribute any extra points in Elemental Balance or as you prefer.
 Make sure that the your softcaps are still correct after putting on gear.
-Conversion should be 5/10, Crushing Verdict 12/12, and Inner Focus should be capped at an even level (odd levels past 12 don’t grant additional %OA).
+Crushing Verdict should be capped at 12/12 and Inner Focus should be capped at an even level (odd levels past 12 don’t grant additional %OA).

-This build can kill every Nemesis and superboss in the game, with the exception of Crate of Entertainment since we can’t stop ourselves from killing the crates.
-As a general rule, you want 3k+ DA to avoid being crit and enough resistance overcap to deal with their RR.
+This build can kill every Nemesis and superboss in the game deathless, with the exception of Crate of Entertainment since we can’t stop ourselves from killing the crates.
+As a general rule, you want 3.1k+ DA to avoid being crit and enough resistance overcap to deal with their RR.
 Also keep in mind that most superbosses have an enrage at 50% health, so pay close attention to their health and be extra careful when they are low.

 LokarrLokarr is barely even a superboss, and closer to Nemesis level if you ask me.
 As long as you have 70+ overcap in your Fire and Lightning resistances, you can just zip through him without having to kite.
 No other build changes are necessary to fight him.
 While not as applicable for us, in general you want to fight Lokarr with a wall behind you so that his fire spikes don't come back to hit you twice.